-We enter the business world with the expectation that we are starting up a trajectory that will always climb to the next promotion, a continual progression in responsibility and authority.
+We enter the business world with the expectation that we are starting up a trajectory that will always climb to the next promotion, a continual progression of responsibility and authority.
 This is a myth.
 Rarely is a career path a continual climb up the ladder.
-A career path is a “hero’s journey”, one beset with all kinds of threats, setbacks and obstacles before we attain a logical pinnacle to our career.
+A career path is a “hero’s journey”, one beset with all kinds of threats, setbacks, and obstacles before we attain a logical pinnacle to our career.

 With every “hero’s journey” there are things we need to learn and do to be successful in our career:

 - Accept that we will learn a lot of important lessons while on this journey – think of every setback, every obstacle, every layoff, every coaching session as a learning opportunity.

 - Accept criticism with dignity – not every job we do will we be successful at.
 Our failures or setbacks will result from our own bad judgment, poor leadership, bad directions or mistakes.
 The sooner we learn how to manage our emotions and ourselves as we learn from our mistakes and failures the sooner we can move beyond this setback.
 Criticism and coaching are necessary tools for learning and developing.

 - Know when to redirect our efforts – not all job assignment fit our skills or strengths.
 Sometimes we need to seek a reassignment even when that means a lateral move or a step down to a lower rung of the ladder.
 To try to “fake it ‘til you make it” is a formula for ultimate failure.
 Know yourself, be honest with who you are and where you can best contribute to the organizational goals and strategies and seek that role, even when it may be a perceived as a career setback.